oracle/terraform-kubernetes-installer/README.md

 #### Scaling k8s masters (in or out) using terraform apply

-To scale the masters in or out, adjust the `k8sMasterAd1Count`, `k8sMasterAd2Count`, or `k8sMasterAd3Count` input variables in terraform.vars and run the plan and apply commands:
+To scale the masters in or out, adjust the `k8sMasterAd1Count`, `k8sMasterAd2Count`, or `k8sMasterAd3Count` input variables in terraform.tfvars and run the plan and apply commands:

 ```bash
 # verify changes